 Accept that your work is meant to be liked and disliked

 This perhaps is one of the most common reasons why folks in the art industry end their careers.
 There is no way everyone you meet will like your work.
 Don’t let any criticism take your career away from you.
 And most certainly, do not stress yourself out following every single rule people tell you.
 This world loves to put everything in boxes.
 As an artist, if you listen to all these rules with the hopes of increasing your reach, your audience, and your finances, know that you’ll end up achieving the opposite.
 Accept that your work is meant to be liked and disliked because that’s part of the industry.
 Some galleries may feature you, others may think your work is crap.
 Whatever you hear them say, keep in mind that you are creating for yourself; money will always follow if you put in enough passion.
 As a potter and painter Tiffany Thomas said, “I feel that a piece of myself is in my art,” and that is what being creative for a living should feel like.

 Don’t feel guilty about spending

-There’s not enough words to explain how fulfilling it is to build a business in the creative industry, and to actually make that business work.
+Their areas have not enough words to explain how fulfilling it is to build a business in the creative industry and to actually make that business work.
 It’s a different kind of roller coaster ride – a kind most people don’t even fully understand.
-But for artists, budding ones and pros alike, this roller coaster is what completes their life.
+But for artists, budding ones, and pros alike, this roller coaster is what completes their life.
 Mastering the creative hustle is so much more than knowing the best art techniques or social media hacks to have a bigger tribe.
 It’s a glamorous dance between your adult responsibilities, your artist self, and you.